Independent Hearing Panel

 An Independent Hearing Panel (IHP) is made up of commissioners who are independent of Council, and accredited under the ‘Making Good Decisions’ programme.

-The IHP for Plan Change 2: Intensification (PC2) includes three commissioners.
+The IHP for Plan Change 2: Intensification (PC2) included three commissioners.

 Chair, and commissioner with expertise in law